LangGraph

 TL;DR

-LangGraph is a low-level orchestration framework designed for building complex, stateful multi-agent systems using cyclic graphs.
-It is built for developers who need fine-grained control over agent logic, state persistence, and human-in-the-loop interactions that exceed the capabilities of linear chains.
-Its key differentiator is the ability to treat agent workflows as state machines, allowing for robust loops and persistent 'time-travel' debugging.
+LangGraph is a low-level orchestration framework for building complex, stateful multi-agent systems using cyclic graphs.
+It is designed for developers who need fine-grained control over agent logic and durable execution, making it the primary choice for production-grade 'human-in-the-loop' workflows.
+Its key differentiator is the native support for cycles and state persistence, which traditional DAG-based frameworks lack.

 What Users Actually Pay